 Runner-up: InstaWP/mcp-wp

-InstaWP/mcp-wp — 73 stars, TypeScript, 40+ tools.
+InstaWP/mcp-wp — 77 stars, TypeScript, 40+ tools.
 Strong multi-site management with smart URL resolution and universal content/taxonomy operations.
+Added local file uploads (April 2026).
 Particularly useful for agencies managing multiple WordPress sites.

 The WordPress ecosystem problem